singular-gpispace/framework/README.md

   * sets how many processes per node should be started (in the field options.procspernode, usually one process per core, not taking hyper-threading into account; you may have to adjust according to your hardware),
 * creates a configuration token for the smoothness test,
   * adds information on whether the input ideal is to be considered in projective space or affine space (in the field options.projective), and
-  * at which codimension the descent with Hironaka's criterion should stop and the standard Jacobian cirterion should be used (in the field options.codimlimit), and finally
+  * at which codimension the descent with Hironaka's criterion should stop and the standard Jacobian criterion should be used (in the field options.codimlimit), and finally
 * starts the computation.

 Note that in more fancy environments like a cluster, one should specify absolute paths to the nodefile and the temp directory.